-Dancing: The House Rabbit Handbook describes dancing as a "frolicking series of sideways kicks and mid-air leaps accompanied by a few head shakes and body gyrations."
+Dancing: Dancing is usually described as "frolicking series of sideways kicks and mid-air leaps accompanied by a few head shakes and body gyrations."
 That pretty well sums it up.
 The bunny dance is something done to indicate happiness, contentment and a great frame of mind.

 Don't touch my stuff: Rabbits are often displeased when you rearrange their cage as you clean.
 They are creatures of habit and when they get things just right, they like them to stay that way.